Forty acres and a mule: Background

 African Americans faced severe discrimination and were maintained as a distinct "racial" group by laws requiring racial segregation and prohibiting miscegenation.
-Prior to the Civil War, most free African Americans lived in the North, where slavery had been abolished.
 Free African Americans were often perceived as a job-stealing threat to society because they were usually willing to work for lower wages than white people.
 Moreover, they were seen as a dangerous influence on those who remained enslaved.
 Because of this, freed slaves were unwelcome in most areas of the United States.

 In the South, vagrancy laws had allowed the states to force free African Americans into labor and sometimes to sell them into slavery.
 Nevertheless, free African Americans across the country performed a variety of occupations, including a small number who owned and operated successful farms.
 Others settled in Upper Canada (now Southern Ontario), an endpoint of the Underground Railroad, and in Nova Scotia.

 In contrast to the northern United States where free African Americans were able to acquire substantial real estate, the institution of slavery in the southern United States deprived multiple generations of African Americans of the opportunity to own land.
 Legally, slaves could not own anything.
-But in practice, they did acquire capital.
+But in practice, observed historian Dylan C. Penningroth, some enslaved people were permitted to "have possessions they could think of as property."
+These possessions might be confiscated by their enslavers at any time, with no recourse.
 As legal slavery came to an end, white people did not agree on how freed slaves ought to be treated.
 Some maintained that the lands the freed slaves had farmed without compensation should be confiscated from their former owners and given to them.
 Others, fearing the "race"-mixing that allowing them to remain in the U.S. would inevitably bring about, wanted them sent "somewhere else".
 Plans for a colony of freed slaves began in 1801 when James Monroe asked President Thomas Jefferson to help create a penal colony for rebellious blacks.